-Sooner or later you’ll asked to take on new challenges,asked to do things that make you uncomfortable.
+Sooner or later you’ll be asked to take on new challenges, asked to do things that make you uncomfortable.
 Some challenges are more direct and others are subtle.
-For example, if you are a clinical research assistant, you may be notice that the team needs help with some higher level work to meet a timeline.
+For example, if you are a clinical research assistant, you maybe notice that the team needs help with some higher-level work to meet a timeline.
 Put yourself out there and make it known that you are willing to take on new challenges.

 For example, if you are choosing to take a tough stance on an issue, be sure to understand the “why” behind your decision.
 Don’t be tough for the sake of being tough.
 Put yourself in the other person’s shoes before you call the shots.